ReemHal/tensorflow-fcn-ciona17/README.md

                        save
 ```

+where:

+* *MODEL* defines the size of the filter used in the VGG16 network.
+It can be xs, s, or '' for VGG16 with the smallest filter (filter size 16X32), VGG16 with filter size 32X64, or VGG16 with a 64X128 filter.
+Default is ''.
+* *LOSS* defines the loss function used to optimize the network.
+It can be iou for Intersection-over-Union loss or xent for cross-entropy loss.
+Default is iou.
+* *FMT* defines the format of the input images.
+It can be 'lab' for cielab images, or 'rgb'.
+Default is lab.
+* *PLOT* is a boolean to show predictions every 100 steps.
+It can be either True or False.
+Default is False.
+* *save* is the subdir to log model and events.

 The annotated dataset used with this code can be found at: https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi:10.5683/SP/NTUOK9

 To use the `--email` functionality, create a `.env` file in the root of